rat-pac/ratpac-two/doc/users_guide/processors.rst

 fitcentroid
 ```````````
-The !FitCentroid processor reconstructs the position of detector events using
+The ``FitCentroid`` processor reconstructs the position of detector events using
 the charge-weighted sum of the hit PMT position vectors.

 Command